 Science & Art

 As some of you may know we recently started a new science curriculum that reads like a chapter book.
 Each chapter takes place on a new continent.
-So as we learn about science we’re throwing in a little geography and cultural information on the area.
+So, as we learn about science we’re throwing in a little geography and cultural information on the area.
 Last week a lesson in kente cloth weavings was inspired by a chapter that took place in Africa.
 We just weren’t ready to move on from African art so we continued with these Adinkra cloths.

 Symbols & Art

-There always symbols to be seen in art.
+There are always symbols to be seen in art.
 Some symbols are easy to see and explain while others are buried a little deeper.
 The great thing about Adinkra symbols is they are decorative but they also draw a somewhat graphic picture of what they represent.
 Depending on how different symbols are combined the message of the cloth is different.
-Each adinkra cloth tells a unique story.
+Each Adinkra cloth tells a unique story.
 It’s a great place to start talking about symbols and storytelling through art with younger kids!

 Sign up below to get your free symbols printable.